Recommended Psychology & Counselling Books

 Popular myths about love set us up for a struggle with real life.
 The inconvenient truth is there’s no such thing as a perfect partner, all couples fight, and feelings of love come and go like the weather.
 But that doesn’t mean you can’t have a joyful and romantic relationship.
 Through a simple program based on the revolutionary new mindfulness-based acceptance and commitment therapy (ACT), you can learn to handle painful thoughts and feelings more effectively and engage fully in the process of living and loving together.

 Freedom from Anxiety

-This book presents hundreds of safe, practical, and effective tools and techniques to alleviate anxiety, an epidemic that affects nearly 20 percent of people.
-Author and seasoned physician Marcey Shapiro shares how her personal struggle with this widespread syndrome led her to discover that there is not one treatment program that works for everyone and provides a wide range of integrative methods that will help readers find real and transformative relief.
+This book presents hundreds of safe, practical, and effective tools and techniques to alleviate anxiety, an epidemic that affects nearly 20 percent of Americans.
+Author and seasoned physician Marcey Shapiro, MD, shares how her personal struggle with this widespread syndrome led her to discover that there is not one treatment program that works for everyone and provides a wide range of integrative methods that will help readers find real and transformative relief.

 On Grief and Grieving